asyrovprog/dobot_leap_motion_wekinator/README.md

 ## Brief

 This is a simple "space hand" (as I call it) controller for Dobot Robot.
-It gethers input (hand pose) from LeapMotion, then recognizes  gestures/positions  and  process them using Machine Learning  algorithms  (with  use of   Wekinator software), then translates Wekinator  output OSC message to the robot API calls.
+It gathers input (hand pose) from LeapMotion, then recognizes gestures/positions and process them using Machine Learning algorithms (with use of Wekinator software), then translates Wekinator output OSC message to the robot API calls.

-   Though LeapMotion provides some gesture recognition, it is
-not used, but instead machine learning algorithms are used to do so.
+Though LeapMotion provides some gesture recognition, it is not used, but instead machine learning algorithms are used to do so.

 ## Video